 Aside from brushing with a toothpaste, there are other ways you can help remove plaque and tartar from your pet's teeth, before they have a chance to build up and lead to tooth loss or gum disease.

 Dental Cleanser Solution

-Dental Cleanser Solution is a non-alcoholic, gentle solution that uses chlorhexidine to reduce the number of bacteria that lead to plaque and bad breath.
+Dental Cleanser Solution, a non-alcoholic, gentle solution, uses chlorhexidine to reduce the number of bacteria that lead to plaque and bad breath.
 It can be applied with a finger brush, sponge, or a pet toothbrush.
 It requires no rinsing and is more economical than other chlorhexidine solutions.